mjcjiang/mjcjiang.github.io/_posts/2021-04-24-Array-And-Slice-:-The-Rust-And-Golang-Style.md

-Array, String and Slice is the basic element of a program in modern high-order programming language, but how different language deal with them?
+Array and Slice is the basic element of a program in modern high-order programming language, but how different language deal with them?
 We will inspect the Golang and Rust way.